dividedbyzeroco/warp-server/rest.md

 ### Updating Objects

-To update an Object for a specific model, execute a PUT request to:
+To update an Object for a specific class, execute a PUT request to:

 `/classes/{CLASS_NAME}/{ID}`